-Thursday we did our Passover Meal.
+Thursday we held our Remembrance Passover Meal.
 This was the first time, in a very long time, that Doug was able to join us (tax deadline deferred this year).

 Before everyone left the table, we read parts from the Hallel (Psalm 115-118) and sang a hymn together.
 It was our favorite evening of Holy Week.

 There is so much to be admired in different faith practices.
 Every religion has something to teach us.
-If you are interested, here is the script we followed (loosely).
+If you are interested, here is the script we loosely followed.

 Eliza had fun getting fancy with her eggs.
 The rest of pretty much gave up on pretty and looked forward to eating them.

 On Good Friday we walked around the Garden Park Ward in Salt Lake City and sat on the grounds to read the scriptures that pertained to the crucifixion.
 Good Friday was a day of world-wide fasting for our church.
 I know other faiths also joined us in prayer and going without food or something else as a demonstration of sacrifice and faith.
 We prayed that the pandemic would be slowed, that our health care workers and families would be protected, that the economy would be able to bounce back and find resiliency.
 We prayed for small business owners, and for a return to normalcy as soon as possible.

 I believe those prayers are still at work and that God heard them.
 I know He is mindful of every effort to acknowledge Him and reach for Him.
 It was hard for my kids to fast all day.
 Especially the boys.
 Gordon had to bail at lunch, but the rest of the kids made it!